 Why does Cambridge City Council process personal data?

-In some cases, the Council needs to process data to ensure that it is complying with its legal obligations.
+In some cases, we need to process data to ensure that we are complying with our legal obligations.
 For example, it is required to check an employee's entitlement to work in the UK, to deduct tax, to comply with health and safety laws and to enable employees to take periods of leave to which they are entitled.
 For certain positions, it is necessary to carry out criminal records checks to ensure that individuals are permitted to undertake the role in question.

-In other cases, the Council has a legitimate interest in processing personal data before, during and after the end of the employment relationship.
-Processing employee data allows the organisation to:
+In other cases, we have a legitimate interest in processing personal data before, during and after the end of the employment relationship.
+Processing employee data allows us to:

 - run recruitment and promotion processes;